duckduckgo/duckduckhack-docs/duckduckhack/submitting/pull-request.md

-# Submitting a Pull Request
+# How to Submit a Pull Request

 The culmination of your contribution comes in the form of a pull request to the Github repository for your Instant Answer type.
 A pull request is a great, transparent way to review and discuss potential changes to a repository.